Category World War I

 It is available in the UK via Amazon.com (UK) for £25.00 at: The Hunting Falcon: The Story of WW1 German Ace Hans-Joachim Buddecke: Amazon.co.uk: Lawrence, Christopher A, Karamales, Jay: 9781399085014: Books and directly from the publisher discounted to £25.00 at Pen and Sword Books: The Hunting Falcon – Hardback.

-Hans-Joachim Buddecke’s story start before the war in Indianapolis, working for his American uncle (later the grandfather of author Kurt Vonnegut Jr.).
+Hans-Joachim Buddecke’s story starts before the war in Indianapolis, working for his American uncle (later the grandfather of author Kurt Vonnegut Jr.).
 He became the third German ace to be awarded the Blue Max (after Immelmann and Boelcke) after clearing the skies over Gallipoli.
 See: Award Dates for the Blue Max (1916) – The Dupuy Institute.
 He was the pilot who shot down Lawrence of Arabia’s younger brother (no relationship to me).

 The Hunting Falcon is available in the UK